ravendb/book/Ch13/PartIV.md

 pretty much everything you _don't_ want to fall into unauthorized hands.

 A large part of the reason for these attacks, I believe, is that security has gotten so hard, obtuse and complex that people often put it off until
 "later".
-Of course, eventually they go to production, and the issue of actually closing down the hatches and ensuring that not every Joe and Harry can go into the database and ransack it. **(((What do they do with the issue of actually closing down the hatches?
-Ignore it?)))**
+Of course, eventually they go to production.
+But at this point, is is easy to forget that all the doors are opened and there is a welcome mat for every Joe and Harry can go into the database and ransack it.
+Securing the database is a task that is easy to defer for later, when we "really" need it.
+For some cases, it is defer right after the point where their entire database is at the hands of Mr. Unsavory and the rest of his gang.

 Security is a hard requirement; if you are properly deployed, but not secured, you _aren't_ properly deployed.
 RavenDB offers both encryption in transit and at rest, has several layers of protections for your data and was designed to make